devmnj/AccountsOnly_Csharp.NetProject/README.md

 # Macc-AccountsOnly Software
-This is a account only Windows Form C# project in which user can maintain financial translations and keep accounts of customers,suppliers etc
+This is a account only Windows Form C# project in which user can maintain financial transacations and keep accounts of customers,suppliers etc

 ## Plat Form
 IDE: Visual Studio 2007.